GrandTour: A Legged Robotics Dataset in the Wild for Multi-Modal Perception and State Estimation: System overview

 \subsubsection{Time Synchronization}

 Given the heterogeneous nature of the sensors, multi-source time synchronization methods were used, and we aimed to achieve a time synchronization formulation for the GrandTour dataset.
 The time-synchronization accuracy of the sensors ranges from \SI{}{\nano\second} for the IEEE1588v2 PTP protocol to \SI{}{\milli\second} for our custom software-based kernel timestamping solution, with the exception of the USB buffer-reliant \alias{ZED2i} RGB-D camera.
+Here, hardware synchronization refers to sensors being triggered at specific hardware clock times, or sensor-level timestamping, while software synchronization refers to host-side PTP and NTP alignment and kernel or driver timestamping.

 In short, the NovAtel SPAN CPT7 GNSS receiver serves as the time grandmaster, and all Precision Time Protocol (PTP)-enabled devices synchronize against this time source (Jetson, NUC, Livox, Hesai, and CoreResearch, as mentioned in \cref{tab:components}).

-The Jetson within \boxi serves as a Network Time Protocol (NTP) time source for the ANYmal robot.
+With the Jetson within \boxi acting as the NTP server, NTP-based synchronization across the heterogeneous compute units is performed using \texttt{chrony}.
+This includes the ANYmal-D internal compute modules.
+We refer the reader to \boxi~\citep{frey2025boxi} and the public GrandTour repository\footnote{\url{https://github.com/leggedrobotics/grand_tour_box}} for the chrony and PTP configuration files.
 All sensors within ANYmal are guaranteed to be well time-synchronized to its internal compute module by the manufacturer.
 This compute module synchronizes itself with Jetson via NTP within \boxi.
 All LiDARs are synchronized via the IEEE 1588v2 PTP protocol and therefore achieve significant time synchronization accuracy.
-All IMUs (except the \alias{ZED2i-IMU}) are hardware time-synced and were verified with a custom-developed time alignment tool, ensuring time alignment sub-\SI{1}{\milli\second}, which is significantly lower than the period of every IMU\footnote{The \alias{STIM320} required a software defined time-alignment based on angular velocities due to an time-independent offset, introduced by the communication between the kernel and the driver.}.
+The released IMU streams are time-aligned and were verified with a custom-developed time alignment tool, ensuring time alignment sub-\SI{1}{\milli\second}, which is significantly lower than the period of every IMU stream\footnote{The \alias{STIM320} required a software-defined time alignment based on angular velocities due to a time-independent offset, introduced by the communication between the kernel and the driver.}.